pnp/PnP/OfficeDevPnP.Core/UnitTestResults/PnPUnitTestResults-20150810-OnlineCred-635748465202982490.md

-# PnP Unit Test report for OnlineCred on Saturday, July 4, 2015 #
+# PnP Unit Test report for OnlineCred on Monday, August 10, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##